letsgetrandy/specter/README.md

 ## Installation

-To use Specter, just clone this repo and run `make install` to link the binary into your path and make it executable.
+To use Specter, just clone this repo and run `make` and `sudo make install` to link the binary into your path and make it executable.

 ```
 $ git clone https://github.com/letsgetrandy/specter.git
 $ cd specter
+$ make
-$ make install
+$ sudo make install
 ```

 ## Usage